 This soulful, consistently satisfying debut album became an immediate smash hit that ushered in a period of immense popularity (remember Hootie and the Blowfish and the Gin Blossoms?) for rootsy rock n' roll.
 Obviously indebted to Van Morrison and The Band, Counting Crows offer consistently earthy and somber musings about everyday life.
 Dread locked singer Adam Duritz is a dreamer, and his longings and desires dominate the album.
 Duritz’s despairing whine is an acquired taste to some, while others view him as a fresh and unique new voice.
 I definitely lean towards the latter view, and the band tastefully backs him up with a mellow, musically rich groove that is both easy to listen to and emotionally satisfying.
 The weaknesses of the album are that there are a couple of lesser efforts towards the end (“Ghost Train,” “Raining In Baltimore”) and that it has a similarly subdued tone throughout.
 Upbeat exceptions are “Mr. Jones,” the uplifting hit that deservedly broke the band big (simply put, it’s one of my favorite songs ever), “The Rain King” (my second favorite song here despite that awkward final "yeah!"), and “A Murder Of One.”
-“Round Here” (the excellent second single), “Omaha,” “Perfect Blue Buildings,” “Anna Begins,” and “Sullivan Street” are other standout songs that sound like instantly familiar “classic rock” standards, and though I wouldn’t mind seeing some more variety on album number two, more of the same high quality stuff would also suit me just fine.
+“Round Here” (the excellent second single), “Omaha,” “Perfect Blue Buildings,” “Anna Begins,” and “Sullivan Street” are other standout songs that sound like instantly familiar “classic rock” standards, and though I wouldn’t mind seeing some more energy and variety on album number two, more of the same high quality stuff would also suit me just fine.

 Recovering The Satellites (DGC ‘96) Rating: B+